 Food allergies and sensitivities can be the underlying causes of many childhood illnesses and symptoms without parents even being aware.
 However, taking certain steps can minimize, and in some cases even prevent, the onset of an allergic response.

-An allergic response occurs when the body, for various reasons, identifies an otherwise harmless food as a dangerous invader.
-When this happens, the body creates an outpouring of antibodies to eliminate the invader.
+An allergic response occurs when the Healthy Body, for various reasons, identifies an otherwise harmless food as a dangerous invader.
+When this happens, the Healthy Body creates an outpouring of antibodies to eliminate the invader.
 Allergic reactions fall into two categories: immediate and delayed reactions.

 Immediate reactions can occur within minutes of eating the questionable food and often involve symptoms such as wheezing, skin rashes and excess mucous production.
 In rare situations, immediate reactions can be life-threatening due to the constriction of airways.
 This type of allergic response is called anaphylactic.
 An example of an anaphylactic allergic response is when a child’s throat begins to close following consumption of a peanut.
 Parents of children who suffer from anaphylactic reactions should always carry an EpiPen (a shot of epinephrine to inject into the skin) in case of emergency situations.
 Only three per cent of all children have anaphylactic reactions.